Benjamin Anderson (soldier)

-Benjamin M. Anderson (1836 – February 21, 1865) was a partisan soldier for the Confederate States of America during the American Civil War.
+Benjamin M. Anderson (c.
+1836 – February 21, 1865) was a partisan soldier for the Confederate States of America during the American Civil War.
 He had gained military experience while serving under William Walker's filibustering campaign in Nicaragua.
-During the Civil War he served under Thomas Hines during Hines' espionage efforts behind Northern lines.
+During the Civil War, he served under Thomas Hines during Hines' espionage efforts behind Northern lines.
 While jailed for his war activities in a Cincinnati, Ohio jail, he committed suicide by a self-inflicted gunshot to the head on February 19, 1865.